 Justin: Before I start on that, just note that I am married to an amazing wife, Mel, and I have two young kids, Jack and Ava, who are two and four.

 From an office front, I’m the Chief Operating Officer at AFCA.
 The Australian Financial Complaints Authority is an independent dispute resolution scheme for the financial services sector.
 We’re industry funded and we help to resolve disputes between consumers, or small businesses, and the broader financial services sector, such as banks, insurers, super funds or advisors.

-Really were an alternate to the court system, so we’re a more cost-effective and more efficient way to deal with disputes.
+Really, we’re an alternate to the court system, so we’re a more cost-effective and more efficient way to deal with disputes.
 We’ve only been operating for two and a half years, but to give context, last year we received over 80,000 disputes.
 So, it’s quite a large service.

 My role at AFCA, I look after all the operations of the business.
 I look after everything from the call centres, the registration areas through to the dispute resolution areas that look after all the products and services.
-And I’m also responsible for all the corporate services of the organization too, so it’s a large role.
+And I’m also responsible for all the corporate services of the organisation too, so it’s a large role.

 Hilary: Thank you for explaining.
 80,000 disputes that you’ve received, that’s obviously a very large role and an organization which, apparently, is very necessary within Australia.